 Glasgow is a city bursting with life, energy, passion and personality.

-Scotland’s largest city was named in the top 10 of the New York Times’ ‘52 Places to Go in 2018’ and voted ‘World’s Friendliest City’ in a poll by travel bible Rough Guides.
+Scotland’s largest city was named in the top 10 of the New York Times’ ‘52 Places to Go’ and voted ‘World’s Friendliest City’ in a poll by travel bible Rough Guides.
 With such prestigious accolades, it’s no wonder that the city attracts millions of tourists annually, many of whom are attracted to Glasgow for the diverse year-round events and conference calendar.

-Glasgow is one of the world’s premier conference destinations, with the city named the Best Convention Bureau in the UK in 2018 for a record-breaking 12th consecutive year.
-It is with these credentials that the city has confirmed significant major conference business until 2022 and is bidding for new business as far out as 2026.
+Glasgow is one of the world’s premier conference destinations, hosting more international delegates, than any other UK city, outside London.
+In 2020, the city’s Convention Bureau has been voted the Best UK Convention Bureau for a record-breaking 14th consecutive year.
+It is with these credentials that the city has confirmed significant major conference business until 2024 and is bidding for new business as far out as 2029.

-One of Glasgow’s greatest strengths is the uniquely personal approach that the city employs when working with conference and events’ organisers – reflecting the ethos of the city’s award-winning PEOPLE MAKE GLASGOW brand.
+One of Glasgow’s greatest strengths is the uniquely personal approach that the city employs when working with conference and event organisers – reflecting the ethos of the city’s award-winning PEOPLE MAKE GLASGOW brand.